Guidogl/greenfield-to-2024/README.md

 "We've seen a lot of exciting waves of technology in our industry — the cloud, social, mobile — but this AI wave is going be the biggest that anyone has ever seen," Salesforce co-founder, chairman, and CEO Marc Benioff said on Yahoo Finance Live.

+### Generative AI

-Generative AI is a technology that can create content in various forms such as text, images, audio, and even synthetic data.
+It is a technology that can create content in various forms such as text, images, audio, and even synthetic data.
 This capability is achieved through advanced machine learning algorithms that allow the model to generate new, original content based on patterns it has learned from existing data.

 Generative AI can be used in several ways in software development.
 Some common use cases are: